prabakar2532002/gpu-programming-assignments/README.md

 # gpu-programming-assignments
-this repository contains the programming exercises and examples shown in the course
+this repository contains the programming exercises and examples shown in the nptel course.